 The top trends…

 Trends to watch in the healthcare and pharmaceutical industries tend to cover a range of topics like marketing, drug development, patient-centric initiatives, big data analytics, insurance benefit designs, drug pricing, consolidation, and on and on.
 There is no shortage of material.
 But if you are one who reads these lists every year, you may feel that sometimes it seems as though the same trends are listed year after year.
 One could acknowledge that in a space as large as healthcare, the trends could span years, whereas in fashion the trend may be more of a short-lived fad.
-Nevertheless, with all the talk about how much healthcare has changed and is changing – it is interesting to think that despite all the change, we, as industry keep talking about the same things.
+Nevertheless, with all the talk about how much healthcare has changed and is changing – it is interesting to think that despite all the change, we, as an industry keep talking about the same things.

 It is 2018…